 Boy and Girl Scout programs

 Boy and Girl Scout programs provide significant and varied experiences for social and intellectual development, as well as civic engagement.
-Throughout the year, Boy and Girl Scouts learn about aviation, astronomy, weather, aerospace, and the history of flight through our merit badge programs, historic tours, and special interest events.
+Through our merit badge programs, historic tours, and special interest events, Boy and Girl Scouts learn about aviation, astronomy, weather, aerospace, and the history of flight.
 Scouts participate in hands-on activities that apply STEM principles in exciting ways.

 Your gift will help underwrite the scouting experience for deserving youth.